Wednesday, April 18th, 2018

 This website explains that the back of the cuirass is not only decorated with a trophy, but also wings.
-From my perspective the image looks like like wings than ribbon that is used to tie the cuirass together.
+From my perspective the imagery looks less like wings and more like some ribbon or string that is used to tie the cuirass together.

 I’m curious as to why this trophy was included, especially if it might not have been in a location where the imagery would have been seen regularly (a metal rod in the back of the statue suggests that it was meant to be placed on a wall).
 Part of me wonders if there was some awkwardness at portraying this trophy with the armor of defeated enemies, since Augustus’ victory over the Parthians was won more through diplomatic means than actual fighting on the battlefield per se.
 Does anyone else have more information or theories regarding the inclusion of this trophy?